The Human Truth Foundation

 ...

-Eritrea is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Eritrea does better than average in terms of speed of uptake of HR treaties21.
-When it comes to most other metrics, Eritrea does not do well.
-It does worse than average when it comes to LGBT equality22, its nominal commitment to Human Rights23 (amongst the lowest in Africa) and in freethought24 (one of the highest in Africa).
-It sits amongst the bottom 20 when it comes to commentary in Human Rights Watch reports25.
-And finally, it is the worst in supporting press freedom26.
+Eritrea is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
+Eritrea does worse than average in LGBT equality20, its nominal commitment to Human Rights21 (amongst the worst in Africa) and in freethought22 (one of the highest in Africa).
+It sits amongst the bottom 20 in commentary in Human Rights Watch reports23 and in its average Freedom in the World rating (one of the highest in Africa).
+It is second-from-the-bottom in eliminating modern slavery24.
+And finally, it is the worst in supporting press freedom25.
 In 2001, "the government closed all independent newspapers and arrested their editors and leading journalists.
 None were brought to trial.
 They remain in solitary detention.
 There are reliable reports that about half of them had died"9.
 "Eritreans are subject to arbitrary imprisonment.
 Arrest and harsh punishment including torture, are at the whim of security force commanders without trial or appeal"9.

 For tables, charts and commentary, see: